Authentication

 Rate Limits

-If you exceed an applied limit, the response will contain
+If you exceed an applied limit, the response returns HTTP

 Invalid Hash Signature